How to Track and Segment Fish without Human Annotations: A Self-Supervised Deep Learning Approach: Discussion

 \section{Discussion}

 Fish segmentation and tracking are notoriously difficult tasks, especially for small fish in video data where the background, lighting conditions and fish shape can vary significantly.
-In particular, for real data, the quality of ground truth labels varies from video to video since it is difficult to annotate the animal's entire path.
+In particular, for real data, the quality of ground truth labels varies from video to video, since it is difficult to annotate the animal's entire path.
 Therefore, our model aims to generate a pseudo ground truth by leveraging temporal consistency between frames and improving its quality based on self-supervised learning.
 The key to our proposed model is to leverage the intrinsic temporal consistency between consecutive frames by using the optical flow and background subtraction method to improve the generated labels.
-This is especially important when the fish is moving quickly and not in the same location in the consecutive frames, as is the case in natural data.
+This is especially important when the fish is moving quickly and not in the same location in consecutive frames, as is the case in natural data.
 Tracking fish in video data is also challenging because their motion is very irregular and small fish may not be visible throughout the entire dataset.
 The other problem is that segmentation and tracking are time-consuming tasks, especially when dealing with large datasets.

 Our model outperforms the baseline method (the optical flow without background subtraction) with higher $AP$ values in most of the cases.
-Our approach can utilize temporal consistency to produce consistent labels.
+Our approach can utilise temporal consistency to produce consistent labels.
 In the case of the DeepFish dataset \cite{Saleh2020a}, we observed that our proposed unsupervised model results in higher accuracy compared to the Seagrass dataset \cite{Ditria2021a}.
-This is mainly due to the more challenging videos in the Seagress dataset \cite{Ditria2021a} compared to the video data in DeepFish \cite{Saleh2020a}.
+This is mainly due to the more challenging videos in the Seagress data set \cite{Ditria2021a} compared to the DeepFish video data \cite{Saleh2020a}.
 Furthermore, we show that for different video datasets, our model shows similar accuracy.
 Therefore, we can expect that the accuracy would be similar when tested under the same conditions but in new underwater video datasets.